foodcoopshop/foodcoopshop.github.io/en/migration-guide.md

     * config/credentials.php
     * webroot/files
     * files_private
-    * and any other adapted files (favicon, logo, images,...)
+    * and any other adapted files (favicon, custom css,...)